haskell-tools/haskell-tools/README.md

   - Continous integration is backed by Travis-CI.
 Status: [![Travis](https://img.shields.io/travis/haskell-tools/haskell-tools/master.svg)](https://travis-ci.org/haskell-tools/haskell-tools)
   - Test coverage is automatically calculated, but is currently very low because of generated fields/instances/references defined for API consistency but not being used by any refactoring: [![Coverage Status](https://coveralls.io/repos/github/haskell-tools/haskell-tools/badge.svg)](https://coveralls.io/github/haskell-tools/haskell-tools)

+## How to contribute / develop your own refactorings?

+ - If you want to create new refactorings, check out the [tutorial](https://github.com/haskell-tools/haskell-tools/wiki/How-to-write-refactorings%3F).
+Good general purpose refactorings should be shared with other developers by creating pull requests.
+ - If you want to help with the development of the framework, check out the [Developer Resources](https://github.com/haskell-tools/haskell-tools/wiki/Developer-Resources).

 ## Known limitations

   - Generate type signature does not generate `ScopedTypeVariables` extension and explicit `forall` in cases when it would be needed to create a compilable result.
 These have to be added manually.